 Wardcliff Coil is the rocket launcher of choice due to the wide spray of projectiles.
 This lets you be a little less picky about aiming and helps you actually hit a target.
 Plus it’s capable of wiping out a slew of enemies which are bunched up.

 If Wardcliff Coils is the spray and pray option, Truth is the sniper rifle equivalent.
 Lock onto an enemy at range and let the missile fly.
 Chances are it’ll track down its prey.

 Hammerhead (Machine Gun)

-Grenade launchers too have finally taken a step back.
-Play of the Game performs better than others thanks to good base stats which include a high velocity and one of the highest explosion radiuses.
-The Colony has taken the number 1 spot for this update, due to its easy kill potential and tracking rounds.
+Play of the Game performs better than others thanks to good base stats which include a high velocity and one of the highest explosion radii.
+Much like Truth and Jotunn, The Colony has tracking rounds which makes a Guardian’s life much easier.